 However, hybrid bikes allow you to ride these machines in an upright sitting position.
 You can also maintain proper posture throughout the entire ride to reduce the risks of back pains.

 Hybrid bikes are excellent two-wheeled vehicles for men, women, adults, and children.
 Different types of hybrid bicycles exist on the market, so you should still choose the right model to match your preferences.
-In return, you can gain several benefits from riding the right hybrid bike, such as reduced risks of back problems, promote better health (while maintaining the utility of the machine), and enhanced maneuverability thanks to its lightweight frame.
+In return, you can gain several benefits from riding the right hybrid bike, such as reduced risks of back problems, promoting better health (while maintaining the utility of the machine), and enhanced maneuverability thanks to its lightweight frame.